-To be able to boot directly from the Cloud-Init image, set the bootdisk parameter to scsi0, and restrict BIOS to boot from disk only.
+To be able to boot directly from the Cloud-Init image, set the boot parameter to order=scsi0 to restrict BIOS to boot from this disk only.
 This will speed up booting, because VM BIOS skips the testing for a bootable CD-ROM.